Fermi-liquid behavior and characteristic temperature-dependent susceptibility in clean RuO$_2$ crystal: Abstract

 \section{Abstract}

 The magnetic nature of the altermagnet candidate RuO$_2$ remains under debate.
 It has been recently shown from quantum oscillations and angle-resolved photoemission spectroscopy (ARPES) that the high-quality RuO$_2$ bulk single crystal is a paramagnetic metal.
-However, the low-temperature specific heat exhibits a clear deviation from the conventional $C(T)$=$\gamma T$ + $\beta T^3$ dependence; it is well described with nonanalytic Fermi-liquid correction for a clean paramagnetic metal: $C(T)$ = $\gamma T$ + $\beta T^3$ + $\delta T^3 \textrm{ln}(T/T^*)$.
-Correspondingly, the magnetic susceptibility is well fitted with the inclusion of $T^2\textrm{ln}T$ term as well as $H^2\mathrm{ln}H$ term.
-In contrast to the spin fluctuation mechanism applicable to some heavy-electron compounds with positive $\delta$, RuO$_2$ shows negative $\delta$ suggesting a different origin.
-The observation of such nonanalytic Fermi liquid corrections is attributable to the availability of an ultra-clean sample.
+Here we report the specific heat and magnetic susceptibility in ultra-clean RuO$_2$ single crystals with residual resistivity ratio up to 1200.
+The magnetic susceptibility increases with temperature and is phenomenologically fitted with an inclusion of $T\textrm{ln}(T/T_0)$ over a wide temperature range up to 400 K. In contrast, the energy dependence of the density of states and thermal activation of quasiparticles lead to a decrease with temperature.
+Such characteristic temperature dependence, similar to that observed in other $d$-electron metals, is attributable to an enhanced orbital contribution arising from lattice-expansion-induced changes in the band structure.
 The electronic specific heat, the magnetic susceptibility, and the $T^2$ coefficient in resistivity point to a weakly-correlated 3D Fermi-liquid state with a modest electron correlation, as supported by the Wilson and Kadowaki-Woods ratios.